dsernst/quotes/_posts/2015-07-16-how-to-make-programmatic-google-forms.md

 <img src="/images/fruit-names-spreadsheet.png" alt="screenshot of Spreadsheet list of fruit names" style="max-width: 400px;">

-You can use my utility function to make grabbing this data really easy.
+You can use this utility function to make grabbing this data really easy.

 <script src="https://gist.github.com/dsernst/c63a06888ddd86da7869.js"></script>